podfeet/user-docs-xkpasswd/docs/about.md

 # About

-xkpasswd-js is an open source project that is the brainchild of Bart Busschots.
-He created the original perl version of xkpasswd, and this JavaScript version of the tool is being created by a team of folks from the Programming By Stealth podcast where Bart Busschots and his co-host Allison Sheridan are teaching the audience to program.
+[xkpasswd-js](https://github.com/bartificer/xkpasswd-js) is an open source project that is the brainchild of developer and Security Specialist [Bart Busschots](https://github.com/bartificer).
+This JavaScript version of XKPASSWD is a port of Bart's original perl code.

-## What's the Problem to be Solved?
+This new version is being developed by primarily by Helma van der Linden along with other open source contributors.
+If you'd like to get involved in the development, including adding to the wishlist for features, read more [here](help-xkpasswd.md).